Invariant Gibbs measures and global strong solutions for nonlinear Schr\"odinger equations in dimension two: Introduction

-{Note that when $r=2$, it might be possible to carry out the above with a small $\alpha$ by doing some refined analysis (which is by no means immediate in view of all the difficulties for the Schr\"odinger equation; see Section \ref{discuss}).
-Our approach, which is described below, allows instead for a \emph{unified} treatment for all values of $r$ by synthesizing the main underlying ideas and capturing the true randomness structure of the solution.}
+Note that when $r=2$, it might be possible to carry out the scheme of \cite{Bringmann} with a small $\alpha$ by doing some refined analysis (which is by no means immediate in view of all the difficulties for the Schr\"odinger equation in Remark \ref{discuss}).
+Our approach, which is described below, allows instead for a \emph{unified} treatment for all values of $r$ by synthesizing the main underlying ideas and crucially capturing the true randomness structure of the solution.

-\subsubsection{Random {averaging} operators}
+\subsubsection{Random averaging operators}

-{ We propose a new method to resolve the issues above which goes beyond the para-controlled calculus \cite{GIP,GKO2, BaBe} and is based on the following two key observations.}

-The first observation is that, in (\ref{paracon}), we may replace the low-frequency part $|P_{\ll N}u|^{2r}$ by $|u_{\ll N}|^{2r}$, where $u_{\ll N}$ is the solution to (\ref{nls}) with initial data $P_{\ll N}f(\omega)$, in the sense that the difference $|P_{\ll N}u|^{2r}-|u_{\ll N}|^{2r}$ contains at least one high-frequency factor and can be regarded as high-high interaction.
-The point here is that $|u_{\ll N}|^{2r}$, by definition, is a measurable function of $(g_k(\omega))_{\langle k\rangle\ll N}$, and is hence \emph{independent} with the linear factor $e^{it\Delta}P_Nf(\omega)$.
-This independence will allow us to apply all the large deviation estimates, and will play an important role in the proof. { Note that the same idea is also used in \cite{Bringmann}.}

-The second and more important observation is that, although the low-frequency factor $|P_{\ll N}X|^{2r}$ cannot be {controlled} with $X$ only assumed to be in $X^{\frac{1}{2}-,\frac{1}{2}+}$, in reality this $X$ is not an arbitrary function in $X^{\frac{1}{2}-,\frac{1}{2}+}$.
-This $X$ has its own structure - namely it is para-controlled { in} itself.
-It is vital to be able to exploit this structure\footnote{We remark that the situation here is different from the high-order paracontrolled calculus described in for example \cite{BaBe}.
-In the latter one also has para-controlling formulas (with $\pi_<$ being the standard paraproduct) $X=\pi_<(v,Z)$, where $v$ has its own paracontrolled structure, but this structure is only used in bounding remainder terms involving things like $\pi_{\geq}(v,Z)$, instead of the para-controlled term $X$.} in order to complete the proof of Theorem \ref{main}. {The idea of exploiting the randomness structure of low-frequency components was present in Bourgain \cite{Bourgain97}, though in that case one has substantial smoothing and only the simplest structure is needed.}

-In order to apply these two observations, especially the second { one}, one possibility is to perform an iteration: in order {to control $|P_{\ll N}X|^{2r}$} we need to use the para-controlled structure of $X$, for example (where we identify $P_{\ll L}u$ and $u_{\ll L}$) { which reduces the task to controlling $|P_{\ll L}u|^{2r}$ and $|P_{\ll L}X|^{2r}$}.
-We then continue this process until the frequency reaches $1$ and analyze the resulting multilinear expression.
-Unfortunately the structure of such multilinear expression is so complicated, that it is hard to extract from it anything useful.
+It is now clear that, to solve (\ref{nls}), it is necessary to exploit all three observations in Section \ref{earlymethod} (in particular it is very important to exploit the independence between high and low frequency inputs as first done by Bringmann in \cite{Bringmann}), but this is still not enough.
+In fact, the missing piece is the following observation, in addition to Observations 1--3 in Section \ref{earlymethod}: \begin{itemize} \item Observation 4: The input $P_{\ll N^\alpha}u$ in (\ref{ansatzintro2-4}) is \emph{not} an arbitrary function in $X^{\frac{1}{2}-,\frac{1}{2}+}$; it has its own randomness structure, which must be captured in order for the ansatz to be complete. \end{itemize}